nauam/Courses/docs/administration/projects/resource-model-sources/node-wizard.md

 - _Node Name_: This is used as an ID field.
 Value can be any string. if other sources are added will also be used to tie those entries together with this one.
 - _Description_: A user friendly description of the Node.
-- _Host Name/IP_: Provide a DNS hostname or IP address that will be used for the QW Control Server to connect to the node.
+- _Host Name/IP_: Provide a DNS hostname or IP address that will be used for the Rundeck Server to connect to the node.
 - _OS Family_: Select **Windows**, **Unix**, or **Other**.  _Note: this must be set so the proper Node Executor and File Copier are used._
 - _Tags_: Can be used to help in search filters.
 - _Custom Attributes_: Add custom attributes in java properties format. eg: `myAttribute=myValue`.
 One entry per line.